loading...

 B) Geometry and Structural Irregularity

-Modern infrastructure usually has skewed supports, curved spans, variable deck elevations, and asymmetric load paths.
-These conditions create complex behaviors in structural elements, especially at connections and transitions.
+Modern infrastructure often features skewed supports, curved spans, varying deck elevations, and asymmetric load paths.
+These factors lead to complex structural behaviors, particularly at connections and transition zones.

-Example: Skewed or curved steel bridges behave differently under live loading than straight ones, which requires specialized modelling techniques to predict deflection and moment distribution accurately.
+For example, skewed or curved steel bridges respond differently to live loads compared to straight bridges.
+This difference requires advanced modeling techniques to accurately predict deflection and moment distribution.

 C) The Role of Finite Element Analysis (FEA)